top of page

 Friday:

-2:30 p.m. - arrive, check-in to the race
+2:30 p.m. - arrive, check in to the race

-5:00 p.m. - begin the 100 mile race
+5:00 p.m. - begin the 100-mile race

 Sunday:

-3:00 a.m. - finish the 100 mile race before the official cut-off time of 34 hours.
+3:00 a.m. - finish the race before the official cut-off time of 34 hours.

 —What Happened—

-5:00 a.m. - wake up, last minute packing, drive to Mountain Harbor Resort, Arkansas.
+5:00 a.m. - woke up, drove to Mountain Harbor Resort, Arkansas.

 2:47 p.m. - Parents: "Jos, the course is still marked.
-If you . . . wanted to do this anyways . . . we'd support you."
+If you... wanted to do this anyway, we'd support you."

-2:48 p.m. - Josie: "F**K THE PARK SERVICE.
+2:48 p.m. - Josie thinks for a second.
+Rallies.
+"F**K THE PARK SERVICE.
 Let's do this!"

 Not to be.